FIF Filing Checklist

-Source position checked: aligned to Inland Revenue's April 2026 IR461 guide, the 2025-26 deemed-rate update, and current IRD FIF/disclosure guidance.
+Source position checked: aligned to Inland Revenue's April 2026 IR461 guide, the 2025-26 deemed-rate update, current IRD FIF/disclosure guidance, and the 28 May 2026 Budget 2026 FIF proposal summary.
 This is still general information, not tax advice.

 - Classify each holding: foreign company/share, foreign unit trust or ETF, FIF superannuation interest, foreign life insurance policy, NZ PIE, bank account, direct property, CFC interest, or something else.